hpesoj/gsl-pointers/README.md

 };
 ```

 We make `parent` a pointer because it is natural to use `nullptr` to represent the lack of a parent.
 However, we already have a bug in our code: we forgot to initialize `parent` to `nullptr`!
 In addition, the meaning of `node*` is not 100% clear.
-We want it to mean "_non-owning_, _optional_ reference to a _single_ `node` object".
+We want it to mean "_non-owning_, _optional_ reference to a _single_ `node`".
 However, pointers have other potential uses:

 * Pointers are sometimes used in place of references, where they are assumed to _not_ be null; a violation of this condition is a programming error and may result in undefined behaviour.
 * Pointers are used to represent arrays of objects; indeed, pointers define the subscript operator (e.g. 'p[i]') for indexing into arrays; however, using an index greater than zero with a pointer that references a single object is undefined behaviour.
 * Pointers are used to represent random-access iterators; indeed, pointers define arithmetic operators (e.g. 'p++') for moving iterators; however, changing the value of and then dereferencing a pointer that references a single object is undefined behaviour.
-* Occasionally, ownership of a dynamically created object or array (using keyword `new` or otherwise) may be transferred when calling a function that receives or returns a pointer; that is, the creator of the object is no longer responsible for destroying it (using `delete`, `delete[]` or otherwise); neglecting to destroy an object or array you own will result in a resource leak; attempting to destroying an object or array you don't own can result in undefined behaviour.
+* Ownership of a dynamically created object or array (using keyword `new` or otherwise) may be transferred when calling a function that receives or returns a pointer; that is, the creator of the object is no longer responsible for destroying it (using `delete`, `delete[]` or otherwise); neglecting to destroy an object or array you own will result in a resource leak; attempting to destroying an object or array you don't own can result in undefined behaviour.

 With all this potential undefined behaviour, it is important that the reader of our code or API knows exactly what `node*` _means_.
 We could provide additional documentation to tell the user what we mean when we say `node*`, but if we replace `node*` with `optional_view<node>`, we can convey that information automatically.
-An `optional_view<T>` _is_ a __non-owning__, __optional__ reference to a __single__ object of type `T`.
+An `optional_view<T>` _is_ a _non-owning_, _optional_ reference to a _single_ object of type `T`: an optional view of `T`.
 In addition, we get compile-time assurances that we didn't with `T*`:

 * `optional_view<T>` is always default initialized (to its empty state)
 * `optional_view<T>` does not define the subscript operator